 So now that I have you half convinced, let’s move forward to cooking the perfect spaghetti squash.
-The trick here is simple…don’t overcook it!
+The trick here is simple – don’t overcook it!
 This will ensure that you maintain the traditional ‘al dente’ texture of the noodle.
-I give further instructions below.
+See my instructions on cooking spaghetti squash below.

 ‘Spaghetti’ with a Classic Tomato Sauce